mstocco/mariostoc.co/content/traininglog/20220417-ironman2022-19weeksout.md

 ### NOTES
 Total Time: **90 Minutes** &nbsp;Swim: **2800m**

-In bed by 2200 but I woke feeling like I didn't sleep very well.
+I woke feeling like I didn't sleep very well.

 Consequently late getting to the pool; just one of those, _"I'd rather go back to bed"_ kind of mornings.
 <!---->
 Once in the water, I got to work.
 I felt slow overall but did my best to push through and stay on point with the exercise.
 Guessing what my HIM pace is in a pool is a challenge and it did keep me focused on the effort.
 Lane congestion didn't come into play until the very end of the workout.
 In the end, this was a **good swim**.
 Robert Johnson complemented me on my improvement before leaving for home.